Page cover

 Managing Stock

-The Manage Stock form will open.
+The Manage Stock page will open.

 Complete/change the fields as per guidelines below: